gbrodman/order-tracking/README.md

 - This will only work for one email account at a time
 - This will only work for GMail
-- This will only work for personal Amazon accounts (for now, see issue #8)
 - Auto-uploading only works for PM, MYS, and USA

 ## Prerequisites